Guide to creating a survey

 • Shall you establish every time a new RoPO for a survey that is carried out recurrently, for instance once per year?

-For recurrent surveys, you can either foresee a generic RoPO covering all surveys if the surveys involve the same data processing, or to clone an existing RoPO displayed in the Layered Privacy Notice and adapt it to your needs.
+For recurrent surveys, you can either foresee your own generic RoPO covering all surveys if the surveys involve the same data processing, or to clone an existing RoPO displayed in the Layered Privacy Notice and adapt it to your needs.

 • Are you obliged to document both invitation and survey into one single RoPO?